midchildan/dotfiles/README.md

 ### Step 4: Symlink dotfiles

 Run the setup script.
-This script would symlink files in [home/files](home/files) to your home directory.
+This script would symlink files in [files](files) to your home directory.
 It should be run each time changes are made to your dotfiles even after bootstrapping is complete.
 The `--init` flag indicates that this is the first time you've run this script.

 ```console
 $ ./setup.sh --init